 I don’t remember what my mother looks like anymore.
 Sometimes I close my eyes and try to remember, but I can’t see her face anywhere I try to place it.
 I don’t look anything like her, so when I look in the mirror, I am not nostalgic when I see her eyes staring back at me.
 I look so much like my father it’s like God forgot to sprinkles her DNA into my genes when he made me.
 I still think of her often, but I think of her the way you think of people when they go to heaven.
 Sometimes you forget what the smell like or how they sound.
 I’ve forgotten all cues about her, and I’m hungry for them.

 I called her tonight.
 I said I would last week and I didn’t because I am a coward.
 Tonight, I mustered up the bits of courage I could find, the way a baby bird makes a meal out of crumbs of bread-it wasn’t enough or sustainable, but it had to do.
 I didn’t know what to expect.
-I never have with her; that’s something I crave.
-Something I have always craved.
-If you are in my life, I keep you around because you are stable and predictable and consistent in a way that makes me feel safe, makes me feel secure, makes me feel like I can count on you and that you will be there for me.
-It’s a big responsibility, I know, but I will give you whatever you need and whatever I can provide to make you happy in return.
-As I get older, I’ve learned not to give so much that I become exhausted and resentful, but it might happen, so be gentle with me when I mistakes and I will try to be gentle with you.
-For as much courage and strength you think I have, I am equally (if not more) fragile and scared.
+I never have with her.
+If you are in my life, I let you in because you are stable and predictable and consistent in a way that makes me feel safe, makes me feel secure, makes me feel like I can count on you and that you will be there for me.
+It’s a big responsibility, I know.